coastalwhite/intro-power-analysis/src/intro.md

 with.
 Partially because scopes can also be connected to other unrelated microprocesors in order to do power measurements on those.

+## Errors and contributing

+This walkthrough along with all the content made for it can be found on [GitHub](https://github.com/coastalwhite/intro-power-analysis).
+If you find any errors or feel like something is unclear/left untouched, don't hesitate to create an issue or pull request on the page there.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [RSA]: https://en.wikipedia.org/wiki/RSA_(cryptosystem)